hasaab1370/Nord_Cloud_REPO/README.md

 11. The solution must enable the customer to delete all posts at once using a serverless function.
 Architecture Overview
 1	The proposed architecture consists of multiple components, which work together to create a highly available, scalable, and secure blogging platform.
-2	The Ghost Blog platform will be deployed using Docker, which will enable easy management and scaling of the platform.
+2	The Ghost Blog platform: will be deployed using EC2 Instance or Docker, which will enable easy management and scaling of the platform.
 The platform will be deployed in multiple Availability Zones (AZs) to ensure high availability and disaster recovery.
 3	The Ghost Blogging Platform will be deployed in an Auto Scaling Group (ASG) behind an Application Load Balancer (ALB) to provide scalability and load balancing.
 The ASG will be configured to launch instances in multiple AZs for high availability.
 Elastic Load Balancer will distribute incoming traffic across multiple instances of Ghost Blog running in the Auto Scaling Groups (ASGs).
 The ASGs will be configured to automatically scale the number of instances based on the traffic load.
 4	The data for the platform will be stored in a managed database service provided by the cloud provider, which will also be replicated across multiple AZs for durability and resilience.